 William Morris, poet, painter and social reformer, founded the Arts and Crafts Movement.
 He strived to demonstrate that art should be both beautiful and functional and his ideas were strengthened by his friendships with Edward Burne-Jones and Dante Gabriel Rossetti of the Pre-Raphaelite Brotherhood.
 Their artistic influences are still to be seen today.
 To read more about William Morris click here

 Artists had long been attracted to Cornwall for the dramatic landscape and the extraordinary quality of the light.
 In the 1880’s the railway network extended from London into Cornwall and brought artists who congregated in colonies in St Ives and Newlyn.

 The Newlyn colony comprised mostly English artists.
 They painted outside to capture the light and, before the turn of the century, used a muted palette in a predominantly French Realist style.
 At this time, the mining and fishing industries were failing and many of the artists set out to capture scenes of a fast disappearing way of life for the British public.
 Several artists had trained in Paris and they displayed their work not only in their studios but also sought sales and recognition from exhibiting at the Royal Academy.
 St Ives, on the wild and rugged Atlantic coast, became popular with English and international landscape and marine artists, who regularly showed their work at the Royal Academy and the Paris Salon.

 The Light Within Us, the first of the Spindrift trilogy, explores the lives, loves and female friendships of the fictional Spindrift artists’ community near Port Isaac on the north Cornish coast.
 Spindrift House was inspired by a real house but the exact location, the cove and the characters are dreamed up from my imagination.

-The Light within Us is available from March 5th 2020 to buy here
+The Light within Us is available to buy here